 Choose from several different models to fit your needs!

 Or contribute to the FlexVolt App on Github

-Brendan Flynn, the guy behind FlexVolt, has worked on research and hardware projects in fields including tissue engineering, cancer diagnosis and treatment research, medical imaging, and biosensing.
-He has a PhD in Mechanical/Biomedical Engineering.
-These endeavors have each required custom devices and Brendan has built up a knowledge base of mechanical and electrical design along the way.
+Brendan Flynn, the guy behind FlexVolt, has a PhD in mechanical/biomedical engineering and has spent time working on research and hardware projects in fields including tissue engineering, cancer diagnosis and treatment, medical imaging, and biosensors.
+These endeavors have each required custom hardware and Brendan has built up a knowledge base of mechanical and electrical design along the way.